Price of information in games of chance: a statistical physics approach: Calculation of Baselines

 \subsection{The prospective seller (data holder)}

-In this section, we will compute the baseline $\mathbb{E}_{R}[\Delta W_1(N,M)]$ appearing in Eq. \eqref{psimin} from Eq. \eqref{DeltaWi}.
-This is the wealth gain that player 1 -- the data holder -- expects to achieve if we assume that they have access to the time series of the past $R$ outcomes of the coin toss $\{\sigma_{t-R}, \ldots, \sigma_{t-1}\}$ from which they may formulate a better prediction for the toss outcome $\sigma_t$.

-Suppose that the data holder has recorded exactly $H$ Heads out of the past $R$ outcomes ($H\in\{0,1, \ldots,R\}$).
-They will build an estimate of the outcome probability density function $f_1(\rho_1|H,R)$ based on the number of Heads $H$ observed in the string.
+In this section, we compute the baseline $\mathbb{E}_{R}[\Delta W_1]$ appearing in Eq.~\eqref{psimin} from Eq.~\eqref{eq:info_expectation_wealth}.
+This is the wealth gain that player 1 -- the data holder -- expects to achieve by exploiting exclusively the time series of the past $R$ outcomes of the coin toss $\sigma_{-R, \ldots,-1}$.
+Given that the data holder has recorded exactly $H$ Heads out of the past $R$ outcomes ($H\in\{0,1, \ldots,R\}$), they will build an estimate of the coin bias pdf $f_R(\rho_1)$ based on the number of Heads $H$ observed in the string.
 Using Bayes' theorem

 where the probability $P(H|R,\varrho)$ of obtaining $H$ heads in $R$ tosses of a coin with bias $\varrho$ is given by

 while $f(\varrho)$ is the prior probability density function for the coin bias, which we may assume uniform.
 Hence, the posterior follows as